stgloorious/acme-client/README.md

 - Testing

 ## Usage
     Usage: acme-client [OPTION...]
-CHALLENGE TYPE {dns01 | http01}
     Simple ACME client written in C

-          --cert[=CERTFILE]      CA certificate file used by the ACME server -d, --domain=DOMAIN        Domain for which to request the certificate.
+    -c, --cert=CERTFILE        CA certificate file used by the ACME server -d, --domain=DOMAIN        Domain for which to request the certificate.
 Can be used multiple times.
-      -p, --port=PORT            Port number the HTTP server should bind to -r, --record=IPv4_ADDRESS  IPv4 the HTTP server should bind to -u, --dir=DIR_URL          Directory URL of the ACME server that should be used.
+    -p, --port=PORT            Port number the HTTP server should bind to -u, --dir=DIR_URL          Directory URL of the ACME server that should be used.
     -v, --verbose              Produce verbose output
     -y, --agree-tos            Always agree to the terms of service -?, --help                 Give this help list
       --usage                Give a short usage message
     -V, --version              Print program version

 ### Examples
 #### Obtaining a Let's Encrypt certificate